lkjsxc/mono/lkjagent/README.md

 For issues and questions:

   - GitHub Issues: [Create an issue](https://github.com/lkjsxc/mono/issues)
-  - Documentation: Refer to inline code comments.
+  - Documentation: Refer to inline code comments and this README.
-  - Examples: Check the `examples/` directory.

 -----